Tanmay-901/test-case-generator/README.md

 # Test-case-generator
 #### Generate test cases for Competitive Coding.
 ### Instructions:
+* Fork and Star this repo so that it may reach to more people to use.
 * Download Zip file [here](https://github.com/Tanmay-901/test-case-generator/raw/master/test_case.zip) and then extract the file, open dist folder, and then run test_case.exe(keep all the files at same location)
 * For more convenience,